-- The Pupil Attendance Service must be notified of all decisions. - If the child is already known to CSSW, their allocated social worker should be notified immediately. - If the child is not known to CSSW, but the school has concerns about their welfare, the designated safeguarding lead should make a referral to CSSW.
+- The case should be referred to the EHCP case coordinator who will liaise with EHE Lead (Ed McGee) - Pupil Attendance Service must be notified of all decisions. - If the child is already known to CSSW, their allocated social worker should be notified immediately. - If the child is not known to CSSW, but the school has concerns about their welfare, the designated safeguarding lead should make a referral to CSSW.